-You should not use Celexa if you are allergic to citalopram or escitalopram (Lexapro), if you also take pimozide, or if you are being treated with methylene blue injection.
+You should not use Celexa if you are allergic to citalopram or escitalopram (Lexapro), or if you also take pimozide.

-Do not use Celexa if you have taken an MAO inhibitor in the past 14 days.
+Do not use Celexa if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.